Oi u luzi chervona kalyna: Russian invasion of Ukraine

 Andriy Khlyvnyuk, of the Ukrainian band BoomBox.

 In March 2022, the song gained international attention when an Instagram video of an a cappella rendition by Andriy Khlyvnyuk, of the Ukrainian band BoomBox, singing the first verse of the song was remixed by different artists around the world.
 The melody was somewhat changed.
 According to Valentyna Kuzyk, in this variant, "the energy of the primordial breath breaks out of stable forms and enters a new life space".

 BoomBox was touring in the United States when the Russian invasion of Ukraine started on 24 February.
 In response to the invasion, Khlyvnyuk cut the tour short to return to Ukraine to join the armed forces.
 He recorded the video while wearing army fatigues, standing near Sophia Square in Kyiv, and uploaded it to his Instagram account on 27 February, where it became viral.

-David Gilmour of Pink Floyd created an original song around Khlyvnyuk's vocal track of "Oh, the Red Viburnum..."

 The first artist to remix Khlyvnyuk's rendition was South African musician The Kiffness in early March.
 At the end of the same month, Ukrainian ice dancers Oleksandra Nazarova and Maksym Nikitin performed to the song at the 2022 World Figure Skating Championships in protest of the invasion.

 In April 2022, Pink Floyd made use of Khlyvnyuk's recording for the vocal track of "Hey, Hey, Rise Up!", a single and video that the band released in aid of Ukrainian humanitarian relief.
 In the video, Khlyvnyuk's performance is projected behind the band while they are performing and is sometimes shown full screen.
 The song opens with a sample from another recording of "Oi u luzi chervona kalyna", by the Veryovka Ukrainian Folk Choir.